Aleksandra11/frontend-nanodegree-mobile-portfolio/README.md

 + go to [Pagespeed Insights](http://https://developers.google.com/speed/pagespeed/insights).
 + Insert http://aleksandra11.github.io/frontend-nanodegree-mobile-portfolio/ and click analyze button.

 Part 2.
-Optimizations for FPS :
+Optimizations for FPS (pizza.html):
 ----------------------------------------------------------------------------------------------------------
-The following changes where made to fix the low FPS and produce a consistent 60FPS frame rate when scrolling the page:
+The following changes where made to fix the low FPS and produce a consistent 60FPS frame rate when scrolling the page and reduce time to resize pizzas less than 5ms:

 + Changed the slider value to a percent width in changePizzaSizes function
 + Optimized the loops contained in the updatePositions function and the onDOMContentLoaded event handler (Moved some variables outside loop so that they don't have to be calculated everytime)